Sue: Bob Baker. Why do I know that name?

 Sue: You know, the strip club.

-A Mandrel is accidentally electrocuted and in its death throes it turns into to a white powder.
-It’s the drug Vraxoin.
+When a Mandrel is accidentally electrocuted, it transforms into a white powder – the drug Vraxoin.

 Sue: Ooh, that was very clever.
 I didn’t see that coming.